Grax32/Grax32.github.io/2014/10/implementing-inotifypropertychanged.md

+---
+layout: pages
+permalink: /2011/11/post.html
-Grax Coding: Implementing INotifyPropertyChanged Manually Just Got A Little Easier
+title: Implementing INotifyPropertyChanged Manually Just Got A Little Easier
+---
 Implementing INotifyPropertyChanged got a little easier in C# 5.0 in .NET 4.5.
 With the addition of the CallerMemberName attribute, you can stop using magic strings* to identify the property that is changing.

 <br />